Hepatitis A symptoms

 Avoid sex and preparing food for others until you’re told you’re no longer infectious.

-If you're not vaccinated and are exposed to hepatitis A, there is a drug called human normal immunoglobulins (HNIGs).
+If you're not vaccinated and are exposed to hepatitis A, you could still be protected from infection by a drug called human normal immunoglobulins (HNIGs).
 This can be given within two weeks after exposure and it can protect you for up to three to six months.

 Treatment for hepatitis A